From an interview with Dr. Jill Mellick

 Jill tries to dampen the dog’s enthusiasm, which is as large as they each are small; the dog clearly thinks we’re interviewing the wrong person.
 We enter an office through wide sliding doors that open onto the garden and we settle in to armchairs in the off-white room.
 A wall of books covers every topic from Eastern philosophy to Danish artists.
 Small Japanese chests host vases of iris; there are peaceful landscape paintings.
 The dog settles in the center of a Persian rug....

 I’m Australian by birth and upbringing but lived In California for years.
 My accent is probably mid-Pacific by now!
 Hawai’i!?

 All of them!
 It depends which hour of the day you catch me!

 But what’s your main work?

 I’ve been in private practice as a Jungian-oriented psychologist in Palo Alto for over twenty years.
 However, I don’t only "do" Jungian work.
 For example, I enjoy expanding at times using my background in the expressive arts.
-I had the good fortune and for many years direct and teach in the masters and doctoral programs in Creative Expression at the Institute of Transpersonal Psychology and now sustain a working relationship with the school as a Professor Emeritus.
+I founded-and for many years directed and taught in-the masters and doctoral programs in creative expression at the Institute of Transpersonal Psychology.
 I have delighted in presenting at conferences and workshops in different countries--but I don’t like doing too many of them because I like to have time for the books I write as well as my painting and photography

 Your first studies were in literature, weren’t they?